Is Your Business Ready For Anything?

 Electrical equipment makes our life easier in so many ways, but can also cause grave danger when it comes to fire safety.

-Holiday decorations can be dangerous and should be handled with care.
 It's important that you keep a close eye on your electrical equipment.
 Never use faulty equipment.
 Always watch for frayed or torn cords and wires.
 Never run a cord under furniture or rugs.
 Wires get hot.
 The insulation on wires can also tear in places that you can't see, and cause a fire when up against flammable material.

 Also any electrical job in your home, should be done by a professional.
 Do-it-yourself electrical jobs very often go bad, simply because they're not performed completely properly.
 This is no time to take a shortcut or save money.